PmagPy/pmagpy.github.io/start_cells.md

 ### Running this notebook

 You are currently looking at static html, but you may want to run this notebook interactively.
-You can check out a [Binder demo](https://mybinder.org/v2/gh/PmagPy/PmagPy/master?filepath=PmagPy.ipynb)  of this notebook (please be patient, it loads very slowly).

-You can also run this notebook locally.
 To do so, you'll need to first install Python and PmagPy (see [the Cookbook](https://earthref.org/PmagPy/cookbook/#getting_python) for install instructions).
 You can then launch the notebook from your command line with the following commands.

 `cd Desktop`